It faces every parent of pre-teens and teens – how in the world does one find out their:

 Let’s start some great conversations with your preteen or teen today.

-You know the church is facing a big problem when 70% of members and attendees have actually engaged in pornography.
+Did you know the church is facing a big problem when 70% of members and attendees have actually engaged in pornography?
+How to be set apart for His glory!

 Missionary kids (or MKs) need help processing moving from overseas.
 MK2MK helps them process the change through a debriefing weekend in Florida.